Barbara Handschu: Career

-Handschu was an activist lawyer, representing, among others, the Young Lords of Spanish Harlem (to one of whom, Robert Lemus, she was briefly married), the Black Panthers, the Chicago Seven and participants in the Attica Prison riots.
+Handschu was an activist lawyer, representing, among others, the Young Lords of Spanish Harlem (to one of whom, Robert Lemus, she was briefly married), the Black Panthers, the Chicago Seven, and participants in the Attica Prison riots.

 She had been a resident of Buffalo, New York, and now is exclusively practicing matrimonial and custody law in New York City; she no longer practices criminal law.
-She was the first female president of the American Academy of Matrimonial Lawyers.
+She served as the first female president of the New York chapter of the American Academy of Matrimonial Lawyers in the mid-1990s and served as president of the American Academy of Matrimonial Lawyers from 2002-2003.
 As of 2016, she worked in New York as a divorce attorney.

 Handschu has appeared in court multiple times regarding the original lawsuit filed against the New York Police Department in 1971 (over how the department spied on protestors during the Vietnam War era), including in 2013, when the department came under scrutiny for targeting Muslim communities following a rollback of the Handschu guidelines by a judge in 2003.

 Personal life

 Handschu lives in Manhattan, returning to the city in 2013 after living in Buffalo for decades.
+Handschu participated in political and non-political protests over issues like Vietnam, women's rights, and race.

+Handschu Decree

+For a more detailed history see Handschu decree main page.

+Barbara Handschu’s name was first on the list of plaintiffs in a May 1971 lawsuit challenging “how New York City police officers conducted surveillance of political activities.”
+The results of this lawsuit led to a consent decree which was signed by Federal Judge Charles S. Haight, Jr. in 1985 and became known as the Handschu Decree.

+In 2019, the New York City Municipal Archives “digitized more than 140 hours of 16mm surveillance-film footage created by the New York City Police Department (NYPD)’s photography unit between 1960 and 1980” and is “closely related to the historical paper records, often referred to as the “Handschu” files.”